vuejs/create-vue/CONTRIBUTING.md

 ## Pull Request Guidelines

 - Checkout a topic branch from a base branch, e.g. `main`, and merge back against that branch.
-- For any non-trivial new features or bug fixes, please open a issue first and have it approved before working on it.
+- For any non-trivial new features or bug fixes, please open an issue first and have it approved before working on it.
 - Don't include the `playground` directory in the commits.
 It will be updated automatically after each release.